 Brown rat, Norway rat, Sewer rat Rattus norvegicus

-Expert Rat Control
+Expert Rat Control in London

 In domestic settings, rats can make it unpleasant to be at home, wondering what food and surfaces have been contaminated, or whether you and your family are safe.
-In commercial circles, they can cause significant damage and financial loss.
+In commercial circles, they can cause significant structural damage and financial loss.

-It is possible to use tamper-proof bait stations and non-toxic indicator blocks in such areas, but to ensure you take the correct measures, in a safe and effective manner, get in touch with Empire Pest Control and let our experts investigate your infestation and advise you accordingly.
+It is possible to use tamper-proof bait stations and non-toxic indicator blocks in such areas, but to ensure you take the correct measures, in a safe and effective manner, get in touch with Empire and let our experts investigate your rat infestation and advise you accordingly.
 Our assessments include detailed reports of the site, bait plans, monitoring reports and COSHH reviews, as well as recommendations for hygiene, housekeeping and rat-proofing.

-Whether you have a rat population in your home or on your business premises or are even just being cautious so as to avoid an infestation altogether, knowing how to spot a rat and the signs of an infestation is essential.
+Whether you have a rat population in your London home or on your business premises or are even just being cautious so as to avoid an infestation altogether, knowing how to spot a rat and the signs of an infestation is essential.
 Not only will this help you to know what you are dealing with, but it will give you the knowledge you need to identify problems early and get them treated as soon as possible.

 Rats vary in colour, but they usually have brown or grey fur, with a light underside.
 Their tail, which is only slightly shorter than the length of their head and body, is also two-toned, with a dark upper and light lower side.